 “ Did any of you people see anyone with our clothes?
 We’ve had some money taken from our clothes”.

 Another witness stated the man said:

 ” Have you seen anyone messing with our clothes?
 Our money has been pinched.”

-Could this person be local?
-The dotted square area below depicts how far Gran Beaumont could reasonably walk in an approximate 20 minute to maximum 30 min window.
-From the beginning of the children walking in a northerly direction away from their bus stop.
-Waiting patiently for the man at the change shed.
-Collecting a pound note and walking to Wenzel’s bakery.
-The perpetrator due to the time frame must have lived within this parameter to end up at Wenzels within 25 minutes
+The dotted square area below depicts how far Grant Beaumont could reasonably walk in approximate twenty minutes to a maximum 30 minutes window.
+This time frame is based on the children walking with this man in a northerly direction away from their bus stop and Wenzel’s bakery around noon.
+Waiting patiently for the man outside the change shed.
+Walking ( at a Grant Beaumont pace ) to collect the pound note and arriving at Wenzel’s bakery.

 These children did not leave the Glenelg area.